Mechanism for the efficient homogeneous nucleation of ice in a weakly-ionized, ultra-cold plasma: Classic Nucleation Theory Summarized

-Gumbel and Megner noted that ionic nucleation could be an alternate to meteoric smoke nucleation.
+Gumbel and Megner noted that ionic nucleation could be an alternate to MSP nucleation.
 This alternate had been proposed by \citet{wittNatureNocitlucentClouds1969} and studied further by \citet{sugiyamaIonrecombinationNucleationGrowth1994}; Goldberg and Witt measured mesospheric ionic content with a sounding rocket.
 Gumbel and Megner considered H$^{+}$(H$_{2}$O)$_{n}$ as the embryonic core nucleus and this ionic process was deemed more favorable than nucleation on a neutral substrate because of the attraction of the dipole moment of a water molecule to the charge of a proton.
-The Gumbel and Megner model was based on CNT and proposed that the critical nucleus radius at which growth can overcome surface tension is a $\sim1$ nm.
-The Gumbel and Megner \ model also proposed that the critical radius becomes zero for the case of ionic nucleation at sufficiently low temperatures.
+The Gumbel and Megner model was based on CNT and proposed that the critical nucleus radius at which growth can overcome surface tension is $\sim1$ nm.
+The Gumbel and Megner model also proposed that the critical radius becomes zero for the case of ionic nucleation at sufficiently low temperatures.
 Although Gumbel and Megner suggested that the ionic scheme could surpass heterogeneous nucleation, they then dismissed the ionic scheme on the grounds that ambient electrons would quickly neutralize the proton hydrates so that this recombination would eliminate the advantages of charge attracting water molecules.
-Gumbel and Megner proposed that negatively charged meteor smoke particles would\ instead provide a more plausible nucleus as these would not suffer recombination via electron collisions and yet would still exploit the attraction of water molecules to a charged nucleus. \citet{hervigContentCompositionMeteoric2012} interpreted optical properties of noctilucent clouds as indicating that ice grains contained small amounts of solid material that would be consistent with meteor smoke and so provide support for the negatively charged meteor smoke acting as nuclei.
+Gumbel and Megner proposed that negatively charged MSP's would instead provide a more plausible nucleus as these would not suffer recombination via electron collisions and yet would still exploit the attraction of water molecules to a charged nucleus. \citet{hervigContentCompositionMeteoric2012} interpreted optical properties of noctilucent clouds as indicating that ice grains contained small amounts of solid material that would be consistent with MSP's and so provide support for the negatively charged meteor smoke acting as nuclei.
+However, MSP remains a hypothetical concept as attempts to observe MSP's in an unambiguous way have so far failed \citep{hedinMAGICMeteoricSmoke2014}.
+As a further example that MSPs remain hypothetical, \citet{studeNovelRocketborneIon2021} interpreted the negative ions observed by a rocket passing through the mesosphere as \textquotedblleft{likely due to negatively charged MSP's}\textquotedblright.